hasanhabib16011998/jenkins_project/README.md

 * pipeline 2
 	* gets the image tag form the pipeline 1
 	* notifies us on google chat that image:tag has been pushed

+To test that, we can push a new commit in git.

+# Conclusion

+In this setup, we implement a CI workflow using Jenkins to automate the building, testing, and deployment of a Dockerized application.
+The process begins with a **Git push event** that triggers **pipeline_1**, which **pulls the source code from a GitHub repository** and **builds a Docker image** of the application.
+Using a **multi-stage Docker** build, we create a **lightweight production image** and **tag it with a timestamp** before pushing it to DockerHub.
+Jenkins handles DockerHub credentials securely through **stored credentials**, and after the **image is pushed**, pipeline_1 **triggers pipeline_2**, **passing along the image tag** as a parameter. pipeline_2 then uses the tag to confirm the deployment success and **sends a notification through Google Chat**.
+This setup not only automates the build and deployment processes but also ensures secure credential management, efficient resource usage by clearing caches, and streamlined notifications to keep team members informed.